celinaholbaekk-svg/Fake-Group-Project/README.md

 Finally, both the Fake News dataset and the LIAR dataset are applied to the advanced SVM + TF-IDF model.
 The performance of the model is evaluated using the F1 score across these datasets to compare results and assess effectiveness.

 # installation instructions
+To run this project, install the required Python packages using the following command:

-For the code to work you have to pip install, pandas, nltk, numpy, matplotlib, pandarallel, pyarrow, jupyter, ipywidgets, scikit-learn and cleantext.
+pip install: pandas, nltk, numpy, matplotlib, pandarallel, pyarrow, jupyter, ipywidgets, scikit-learn, cleantext
-To run the code you would need either Vs code or Pycharm. we are importing re, pandas as pd, numpy as np, matplotlib.pyplot as plt. from pandarallel we import pandarallel and use pandarallel.initialize(progress_bar=True) When importing nltk, we have to use from nltk.tokenize import word_tokenize, from nltk.corpus import stopwords from nltk.stem import SnowballStemmer, nltk.stem import PorterStemmer and from sklearn.model_selection import train_test_split

-pip install pandas nltk numpy matplotlib pandarallel pyarrow jupyter ipywidgets scikit-learn cleantext
+It is recommended to run the project in either Visual Studio Code or PyCharm, or alternatively using Jupyter Notebook.

+Before running the project, make sure to download the required NLTK datasets:

+import nltk
+nltk.download('punkt')
+nltk.download('stopwords')

 # Usage
-You should run the project in the following order run part 1 to run part 2, to run part 3 to run part 4
+The project is divided into multiple parts.
+To reproduce the results, run the files in the following order:

+Part 1
+Part 2
+Part 3
+Part 4

 # DATA
-In this project we have used the FakeNewsCorpus containing 995.000 rows, downloaded from absalon
+This project uses multiple datasets obtained from Absalon:

+News Sample dataset – a smaller dataset used for testing and experimentation FakeNewsCorpus – contains approximately 995,000 rows and is used as the primary dataset LIAR dataset – used to evaluate model performance on an additional, external dataset

+These datasets are used to train, validate, and evaluate both the baseline and advanced models.

 # Results
 From Part 2